 Freelands Foundation Emergency Fund

-Grants from £1,500-£2,500 available for visual artists based in England and Northern Ireland and are experiencing financial hardship due to covid-19.
+Grants from £1,500-£2,500 are available for visual artists based in England and Northern Ireland and are experiencing financial hardship due to covid-19.

 Multiple Commissions and Awards